pabloezequiel/lrvl-pkg-environment/README.md

 Once this operation completes, the final step is to add the service provider.
 Open `app/config/app.php`, and add a new item to the providers array.

-    'Pabloezequiel\Environment\EnvironmentServiceProvider'
+    'pabloleone\Flag\FlagServiceProvider'

 That's it!
 You're all set to go.

 ## Configuration

-You have to add a list of environments you want to see the flag.
+You have to add a list of flags you want to see the flag.
 To do it you have to publish the config file with this command.

-    php artisan config:publish pabloezequiel/environment
+    php artisan config:publish pabloleone/flag

-In the config file you can add a group of environments under a single name or multiple names.
+In the config file you can add a group of flags under a single name or multiple names.
 Check out the file and follow the instructions.

 See: http://laravel.com/docs/packages#package-configuration